uipath-certification/uipath-certification.github.io/_posts/2021-03-29-uipath-certification-logo.md

   <a href="https://www.certmetrics.com/uipath/public/badge.aspx?i=1&t=c&d=2020-09-05&ci=UIP00133983">
   <img src="https://www.rpacertified.com/assets/uipath-certified-logo.png" alt="UiPath Logo Download" class="img-fluid mx-auto d-block img-thumbnail rounded ">
   </a>
-  <figcaption class="figure-caption">Make sure you have passed the Associate or Developer exam before you download the UiPath Certified logo</figcaption>
+  <figcaption class="figure-caption">Make sure you have passed the Associate or Developer exam before you download the UiPath Certification logo</figcaption>
 </figure>

-### Steps to download the UiPath Certified Logo
+### Steps to download the UiPath Certification Logo

 In summary, the steps to download the Developer or Associate UiPath Certified Logo are: